 Wind turbines and associated facilities including foundations, access roads, collector and feeder lines, underground cable, and transformers shall not be placed in native prairie, as defined in Minn.
 Stat. § 84.02, subd.
 5, unless addressed in a prairie protection and management plan and shall not be located in areas enrolled in the Native Prairie Bank Program.
 Construction activities, as defined in Minn.
-Stat. § 216E.01, shall not impact native prairie unless addressed in a Prairie Protection and Management Plan.
+Stat. § 216E.01, shall not impact native prairie unless addressed in a prairie protection and management plan.

-The Permittee shall prepare a Prairie Protection and Management Plan in consultation with the DNR if native prairie, as defined in Minn.
+The Permittee shall prepare a prairie protection and management plan in consultation with the Minnesota Department of Natural Resources if native prairie, as defined in Minn.
 Stat. § 84.02, subd.
 5, is identified within the site boundaries.
 The Permittee shall file the plan 30 days prior to submitting the site plan required by Section 10.3 of this permit.
-The plan shall address steps that will be taken to avoid impacts to native prairie and mitigation to unavoidable impacts to native prairie by restoration or management of other native prairie areas that are in degraded condition, by conveyance of conservation easements, or by other means agreed to by the Permittee, the DNR, and the Commission.
+The plan shall address steps that will be taken to avoid impacts to native prairie and mitigation to unavoidable impacts to native prairie by restoration or management of other native prairie areas that are in degraded condition, by conveyance of conservation easements, or by other means agreed to by the Permittee, the Minnesota Department of Natural Resources, and the Commission.